AlexNaga/puppeteer-examples/readme.md

 ## Installation

+### Requirements

-After you have installed Node.js and NPM.
-Run the following command to install Puppeteer.
+For this to work you will need to have [Node.js and NPM](https://nodejs.org/) installed.
+NPM is distributed with Node.js.
+Which means that when you download Node.js, you automatically get NPM installed on your computer.
+After installation, run the following command to install Puppeteer.

 ``` bash
 npm install